kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 # Kyma Bindings

-Kyma Binding is an abstraction of Kyma Environment Broker (KEB) that allows to generate credentials for accessing a SAP Kyma Runtime (SKR) created by KEB.
-The credentials are generated in the form of an admin kubeconfig file, that you can use to access the SKR, and are wrapped in a service binding object as it is known in the Open Service Broker API specification.
-The generated kubeconfig contains a TokenRequest that is tied to its custom ServiceAccount, which allows for revoking permissions, restricting privilleges using Kubernetes RBAC and short lived tokens generation.
+The Kyma binding is an abstraction of Kyma Environment Broker (KEB) that allows generating credentials for accessing a SAP BTP, Kyma runtime instance created by KEB.
+The credentials are generated as an admin kubeconfig file that you can use to access the Kyma runtime.
+They are wrapped in a service binding object, as is known in the Open Service Broker API (OSB API) specification.
+The generated kubeconfig contains a TokenRequest tied to its custom ServiceAccount, which allows for revoking permissions, restricting privileges using Kubernetes RBAC, and generating short-lived tokens.

 ![Kyma bindings components](../assets/bindings-general.drawio.svg)